-The Brevard County Natural Resources Management Office shall coordinate with the Florida Department of Environmental Protection to develop and implement Basin Management Action Plans to comply with National Pollutant Discharge Elimination System Permits and meet the Total Maximum Daily Loads established for local surface waters.
+The Brevard County Natural Resources Management DepartmentOffice shall coordinate with the Florida Department of Environmental Protection to develop and implement Basin Management Action Plans to comply with National Pollutant Discharge Elimination System Permits and meet the Total Maximum Daily Loads established for local surface waters.

-By 2010, Brevard County shall adopt within the land development code regulations that implement standards consistent with National Pollutant Discharge Elimination System Permits and Total Maximum Daily Loads.
+By 2010, Brevard County shall maintainedept within the land development code regulations that implement standards consistent with National Pollutant Discharge Elimination System Permits and Total Maximum Daily Loads.

-Brevard County shall continue to cooperate with other agencies and municipalities that perform fisheries studies and submerged aquatic vegetation mapping and use this data to assist in establishing priority areas for surface water improvement efforts.
+Brevard County shall continue to cooperate with other agencies and municipalities that perform fisheries studies and submerged aquatic vegetation mapping and use this data to assist in establishing priority areas for surface water and nature-based infrastructure improvement efforts.
 In addition, Brevard County shall coordinate the manatee protection plan with municipalities and appropriate agencies.

-The Brevard County Natural Resources Management Office shall review and comment, as necessary, on dredge-and-fill applications and/or Environmental Resource Permits from the Florida Department of Environmental Protection, SJRWMD, the U.S. Army Corps of Engineers, or other appropriate agencies.
+The Brevard County Natural Resources Management DepartmentOffice shall review and comment, as necessary, on dredge-and-fill applications and/or Environmental Resource\Permits from the Florida Department of Environmental Protection, St. Johns River Water Management District (SJRWMD), the U.S. Army Corps of Engineers, or other appropriate agencies.

-Brevard County shall continue to consider recommendations of Marine Resources Council and other appropriate groups in the development of estuarine studies.
+Brevard County shall continue to consider recommendations of Marine studies.

+Resources Council and other appropriate groups in the development of estuarine